-I’m about five days into my stay in Bucharest and I haven’t really done much of anything.
-I had a project deadline that had to be done, so I pretty much locked myself up at the Hub at the Little Bucharest hostel in Old Town.
+I was about five days into my stay in Bucharest and I haven’t really done much of anything.
+I had an online gig and it had a project deadline, so I pretty much locked myself up at the Hub at the Little Bucharest hostel in Old Town.

 What’s a hub?
 It’s a co-working space made for digital nomads where they can do their work away from the hustle and bustle of the city – Bucharest is one loud city (at least in my opinion).